michaelusner/GoDaddyDNSUpdater/README.md

 ## Installation
 (This utility should be compatible with Python2 and Python3)
+* Though instructions are taylored toward Linux, this utility should work fine in Windows as well.
 * Please consider using a virtual environment to isolate requirements: https://docs.python-guide.org/dev/virtualenvs/

 ```